Lakunzo/NBA-Game-Notifications/README.md

 ### Create IAM Policy
 1. Open IAM, and click policies
 2. Create policy and select SNS service.
-Switch to JSON
+Switch to JSON.
+Copy and modify the nba_